 - a.
-Member's loss of MA eligibility. - b.
-Placement of the Member in a nursing facility for more than 30 consecutive days. - c.
+Member's loss of Medical Assistance eligibility. - c.
 Placement of the Member in any state facility, including a state psychiatric hospital. - d.
 Placement of the Member in a Juvenile Detention Center for more than 35 consecutive days. - e.
 Change in permanent residence of the Member which places the Member outside the BH-MCO's service area. - f.
 Change in Member's status to a recipient group which is exempt from the HC Program. - g.
-Determination by the Department that the Member is eligible for the Health Insurance Premium Payment Program (HIPP).
+Determination by the Department that the Member is eligible for the Health Insurance Premium Payment Program (HIPP). - h.
+Member residing in PA Veterans Administrative Home for more than 30 consecutive days. - 3.
+The Primary Contractor or its BH-MCO shall not terminate any Member from the HC-BH Program. - 4.
+A Member's termination from enrollment becomes effective on a date specified by the Department.
+The Primary Contractor and its BH-MCO must have policies and procedures to comply with any Department enrollment termination and for the Member's continuity of care as described in Section II-4.
+C.

-- h.
-Member is disenrolled 30 days after enrollment in the Aging Waiver (also known as Pennsylvania Department of Aging (PDA) Waiver). - i.
-Member residing in a Pennsylvania Veterans Administration (VA) Home for more than 30 consecutive days. - 3) The Primary Contractor shall not terminate any Member from the HC-BH Program. - 4) A Member's termination from enrollment becomes effective on a date specified by the Department.
-The Primary Contractor must have policies and procedures to comply with any Department enrollment termination and for the Member's continuity of care as described in II-4.C. - F. Complaint and Grievance System - 1) General
+F. Complaint and Grievance System

-The Primary Contractor must establish Complaint and Grievance mechanisms through which Members and Providers can seek redress against the Primary Contractor.
-The Primary Contractor may not take any adverse action against a Provider for assisting a Member in the understanding of or filing of a Complaint or Grievance under the Member Complaint and Grievance System.
+The Primary Contractor's BH-MCO must establish Complaint and Grievance mechanisms through which Members and Providers can seek redress against the BH-MCO.
+The Primary Contractor or its BH-MCO may not take any adverse action against a Provider for assisting a Member in the understanding of or filing of a Complaint or Grievance under the Member Complaint and Grievance system.
+Primary Contractors may impose additional requirements on its BH-MCO as are deemed appropriate for effective management.

-2) Member Complaint and Grievance System
+2. Member Complaint and Grievance System

-The Primary Contractor must develop, implement, and maintain a Complaint and Grievance system which provides for settlement of Member Complaints and Grievances at the most efficient administrative level.
+The Primary Contractor's BH-MCO must develop, implement, and maintain a Complaint and Grievance system which provides for settlement of Member Complaints and Grievances at the most efficient administrative level.
 The Complaint and Grievance system must conform to the conditions set forth in Appendix H.